dasfaha/sky/README.md

 action & a state change.
 Both are optional but an event needs at least one to exist.
 An action defines something that has occurred such as a `purchase` or a `sign up`.
 A state change defines a change in one or more properties on the object such as `name` or `favorite color`.
-An Event also includes a millisecond resolution timestamp that shows when it occurred.
+An Event also includes a microsecond resolution timestamp that shows when it occurred.

 Events for an object are grouped together into a Path.
 An object only has one